theroller/graphql-prisma/README.md

 Set this file to run `npm start`.

 ## Heroku Setup
-The following variables are used by docker-compose and can be put in a dotenv file (e.g. dev-primsa.env).
+The following variables are used by docker-compose and can be put in a dotenv file named `.env` in the prisma directory.
+The env_file and environment values in docker-compose.yml are for setting variables in the container.

 |Variable|Description|Example|
 |-|-|-|